inno-nl/go-http-client/README.md

 client.BearerAuth(token)
 ```

-When you want to spawn a new request, call `client.NewRequest()` which will return a pointer to a `httpclient.HttpRequest` struct.
+When you want to spawn a new request, call `client.NewRequest()` which will return a pointer to a `httpclient.Request` struct.

 You can use the same methods that the client has such as `Parameter` or `Header` to modify the request.